Welcome to today's edition of the Rush 24-7 podcast.

 I mean, they're purposely hiding Nancy Pelosi.

-Uh how many, how many anti-Clinton books were explored during his administration on network TV?
+How many anti-Clinton books were explored during his administration on network TV?

 Gary Aldrich was banned by ABC because the George Stephanopoulos threatened the network.

-ABC responded to the threats by hiring Stephanopoulos, gave him the prestigious this week anchor seat.
+ABC responded to the threats by hiring Stephanopoulos, gave him the prestigious This Week anchor seat.

-Only Bush aids.
+Only Bush AIDS.

 They're a bunch of phonies.

-So it's an ongoing effort.
+So it's an ongoing effort there.

 It's blatant.